-The final cost of construction for the canal was $380 million, which by todayís prices would be $17 billion.
 Some 13 to 14 thousand vessels use the Canal every year which amounts to an average of 30 a day amounting to approximately 5% of the world trade.
+The final cost of construction for the canal was $380 million, which by today’s prices would be $17 billion.

 To see more photographs and take a virtual tour of the site click on the photoshow below.